bennerhq/fcsv/README.md

 ## TO-DO

 - Add handeling strings in expression evalueation

-## PLEASE NOTE

-- This code is written with the extensive use of LLM, like ChatGPT, Gemini and Claude

 ## Usage
 To use `fcsv` from the command line, follow these steps: